microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

 # Options to Support

-That's a lot of options and I think there are good reasons for all of them.
-Long term, we likely want all of them implemented to some extent but I think we can pick a good subset for now and allow extension in the future.
+That's a lot of options all of which have use-cases.
+Long term, at least basic support for all of them may make sense but a much smaller subset can be supported initially while supporting most use-cases pretty well.

 I think we want to at least: